 Variations

-How To Make Broiled Zucchini: Step-By-Step
+How To Make Zucchini Broiled: Step-By-Step

 Here are some quick visual instructions.
 Remember that full instructions with the exact ingredients are in the printable recipe card: